csiebler/csiebler.github.io/content/posts/azure_openai_load_balancing_langchain_with_fallbacks.md

 ---
 ## Introduction

-In this post we'll be looking into simple and quick ways to implement load balancing for Azure OpenAI using LangChain.
-In my last poste [A Guide to Azure OpenAI Service's Rate Limits and Monitoring](https://clemenssiebler.com/posts/understanding-azure-openai-rate-limits-monitoring/) we discussed how rate limits can negatively affect throughput and latency when running completions, so in this post, we'll dive deeper and look at a few simple, practical solutions.
+In this article we'll be looking into two simple and quick ways to implement a "kind-of load balancing" for Azure OpenAI using LangChain.
+In my last poste [A Guide to Azure OpenAI Service's Rate Limits and Monitoring](https://clemenssiebler.com/posts/understanding-azure-openai-rate-limits-monitoring/) we discussed how rate limits can negatively affect throughput and latency when running completions, so in this post we'll dive deeper into two practical solutions.

-Both approaches outlined in this post achieve similar results as using an external load balancer, but are significantly easier to implement.
-However, neither approach splits up the load between multiple instances equally (e.g., using round-robin), but rather balance load to the next model once its limits are reached.
+Both approaches outlined in this post achieve similar results as using an external load balancer, but are significantly easier to implement when using LangChain.
+However, neither approach splits up the load between multiple instances equally (e.g., using round-robin).
+Instead, they shift the load to a subsequent model once the current one hits its limit.

 ## Solutions